Early Childhood Specialist

 What you will NOT be doing

-• Reducing expectations when students face challenges
+• Reducing expectations when students encounter difficulty

 Key responsibilities